ifad/couchdb-lucene-build/README.md

 Distribution and authentication
 -------------------------------

-If couchdb-lucene and couchdb run on different machines, you'll need to add some options to the fti hook.
-See the aforementioned config file and the `conf/couchdb-lucene.ini` file for details.
+If couchdb-lucene and couchdb run on different machines, just specify the CouchDB URL in the `conf/couchdb-lucene.ini` file, and CouchDB-Lucene URL in the `local.d/lucene.ini` file.

 By default couchdb-lucene does not attempt to authenticate to CouchDB.
 If your CouchDB's requires it, then set the credentials in the `couchdb-lucene.ini`